JoDehli/pyloxone-api/README.md

     > poetry install
     ```

-* Create a shell in the virtual environment:
+* Activate the virtual environment and create a shell:
     ```shell
     > poetry shell
     ```

-* To test, run `pytest`:
+* To test, make sure the virtual environment is activiated, and run `pytest`:
     ```shell
-    > poetry shell
     > pytest
     ```